Why Robots Meta Directives Play An Essential Role In SEO?

 That is why it is essential to direct search engines on how to crawl and index different web pages of your websites that yield maximum benefits.

-Robots meta directives allow you to complete that challenging task.
-They are pieces of code that instruct site crawlers how you want them to crawl and index your web pages.
+Metadata robots directives allow you to complete that challenging task.
+They are pieces of code that instruct site crawlers how you want them to crawl and index your web pages, following the robot’s meta tag specification.

-This article will discuss everything you need to know about robots meta directives and their role in SEO.
+This article will discuss everything you need to know about robot meta directives and their role in SEO, including what a robot’s meta tag is and what the x-robots-tag means.

 So, let’s dive in!